 The award ceremony

-The winners of the Energy Efficiency Award will be honoured with publicity on 26 November 2020.
-All winners of the categories "Think Big!
-Complex Energy Efficiency Projects", "From clever to digital!
-The range of energy efficiency" and "Achieving more together!
-Energy services as enablers of energy system transformation" will receive a certificate from dena and prize money of 8,000 euros per category.
+The winners of the Energy Efficiency Award will be honoured with publicity on 08 November 2021.
+All winners will receive a certificate from dena and prize money of 5,000 euros per category.
 The three companies nominated for the audience award will present their concepts for increasing energy efficiency at the awards ceremony or online.
 The audience will then decide in an interactive voting process which concept will receive this award.
-The winner will receive a certificate and prize money of 6,000 euros.